micllynn/laklab_mouseloader/README.md

-This package loads rodent visual behavior experiments with associated neuropixels data, including visualization and analysis tools.
+This package is designed to load complex rodent visual behavior experiments (typically collected with RigBox) as well as simultaneous neural recordings (Neuropixels or two-photon, 2p).

-The package also includes tools to automatically register neuropixels data with histology, to align behavior and electrophysiological data based on shared TTL signals, to parse outputs from RigBox Timeline and Block files in a Pythonic manner, and to perform high-level analysis of the resulting outputs.
+It includes tools to align behavior with both 2p and npix recordings, perform analysis on both behavior and recording, and visualize the results (ranging from simple daily behavioral checkers to more sophisticated dimensionality-reduction visualizations)

-[The focus now is on loading Blake Russel's ReportOpto dataset and performing analysis on it.
-Future work will make this more generalizable.]
+It is written for use with LakLab style experiments.

 ## Installation